Canadian-Geospatial-Platform/frontend-wordpress/README.md

 docker-compose up
 ```

-Then, visit the following urls to acces the project
+Then, visit the following urls to access the project

 * website: <http://localhost:8080/>
 * website admin page: <http://localhost:8080/wp-admin>